niklasschemmer/advanced_sc2_microtasks_group1/README.md

 There you can also change the training parameters.
 Simply change the corresponding value in the FLAGS object in the main.py file.
 Or pass them as command line parameters directly from the console.

+Important !!
+Before you start the program for the first time you need to add the minigame map to your StarCraftII maps folder.
+StarCraftII should usually be in some programs folder.
+The relative folder where to put the minigame map is '~\StarCraft II\Maps\mini_games'.
+You will find the minigame maps in '\sc2_minigame_maps'.

 ## Start Program